peterstockwell/RepExpress/README.md

     brain_tpm_list.txt & testis_tpm_list.txt - lists of TPM featureCounts files for deseq2_parameters

+Installation:

+Scripts in the Scripts directory can either be copied into your current working directory or some other appropriate place.
+The documentation in RepExpress_processing.pdf assumes the former.
+It may necessary to make the scripts executable by

+chmod a+x *.sh

 =======
 A pipeline for quantifying and exploring transposable element expression
 >>>>>>> d18818786de4bd04803bd882c33fc34b6800c5ab